 You will be required to choose at least one godparent to assist in the Catholic upbringing of the child, but you can choose to have two if you wish.
 The godparent should normally be 16 or over and a practising Catholic who has been Confirmed and made their First Holy Communion.
 Baptised non-Catholic Christians can be witnesses in addition to the Catholic godparent.
 If you cannot find a suitable godparent yourself, the parish priest can nominate someone.
 If the godparent cannot attend the baptism, they can act by proxy.

 When is baptism celebrated?

-Baptism is normally celebrated on Sundays, either in the late morning after 10am Mass, or during the Mass itself.
+Baptism is normally celebrated on the 2nd and 4th Sundays of the month, usually at 12.30pm, ,after 11.00am Mass or during the Mass itself.
 The normal length of a baptism service is 25-40 minutes.
 In exceptional circumstances, other arrangements can be made.

 Can I have my child’s baptism celebrated in another parish?